 There is a lot of camaraderie amongst the jockeys and there is a great buzz, we have some very talented and competitive riders in the team at the minute so action at the Liverpool International Horse Show is set to very exciting.

-This year’s Liverpool International Horse Show will see a host of leading names in action from December 29 to 31, at The Echo Arena on Liverpool’s iconic waterfront.
+Every year the Liverpool International Horse Show has a host of leading names in action, at The Echo Arena on Liverpool’s iconic waterfront.